 Intrusion Prevention Systems can use their pre-programmed exploit-facing signatures to fire alarms to administrators, remove malicious packets, block access from offending source addresses, and reset connections.

 With their propensity for firing false alerts, Intrusion Prevention Systems can't always help SOC teams separate signal from noise.
 IPS products can also have a hard time detecting new or evolving threats because new signatures must be developed, a time-intensive process requiring human intervention.
 This potential gap in the time between identifying new threats and creating unique signatures can give rapidly innovating attackers the head start they need to stay a step or two ahead of security.
 An IPS product can also struggle to analyze encrypted data without help from decryption tools.

-Enterprise Network Traffic Analysis security platforms quickly decode dozens of protocols and extract thousands of machine learning features to pinpoint late-stage attack behaviors with context and evidence for confident action.
+Enterprise Network Detection & Response security platforms quickly decode dozens of protocols and extract thousands of machine learning features to pinpoint late-stage attack behaviors with context and evidence for confident action.

-If you're already using an IPS product, NTA platforms provide richer data that can shorten the time to detect threats and reduce the number of false alerts.
+If you're already using an IPS product, NDR platforms provide richer data that can shorten the time to detect threats and reduce the number of false alerts.

-Want to see how a real security breach plays out as it's detected, investigated, and resolved using network traffic analysis?
+Want to see how a real security breach plays out as it's detected, investigated, and resolved using an NDR platform?
 Check out this blog post walking through our investigation into a fake Postman Chrome Extension.

 NDR can also make it a lot easier to follow the CIS Top 20 Critical Security Controls—read this white paper to learn more.